mongodb/docs/source/includes/list-table-restore-jobs-http-response.rst

    * - ``delivery.url``
      - string
-     - The :abbr:`URL (Uniform Resource Locator)` from which the restored :term:`snapshot` data can be downloaded.
+     - The :abbr:`URL (Uniform Resource Locator)` from which the restored snapshot data can be downloaded.

        Only present if ``"delivery.methodName" : "HTTP"``.

    * - ``encryptionEnabled``
      - boolean
-     - Indicates whether the restored :term:`snapshot` data is encrypted.
+     - Indicates whether the restored snapshot data is encrypted.

    * - ``groupId``
      - string
-     - ID of the :term:`group` that owns the restore job.
+     - ID of the project that owns the restore job.

    * - ``hashes``
      - object array